SweptThrone/AnkoRP2/README.md

 The second coming of AnkoRP.
 Even better this time.
 Custom files optimized and organized for the second installment of AnkoRP.

+### Outdated
+The data file has not been updated for the March 2023 CS:O changes!
+A lot has changed and I need to restructure some of the trees.

 ### What Is It?
 AnkoRP is a TDMRP gamemode built for the TFA CS:O weapons.
 Players buy weapons and can upgrade them to kill others players easier.